FansuJ107/exploratory-data-analysis---online-shopping-in-retail/README.md

 2. The 'imputevalues.py', 'skewedcolumns.py' 'outliers.py' and 'drop_overly_corelated_columns.py' files can be updated to see in more detail the transformations that were done on every column at these steps.

 # File structure of project
-credentials.yaml: File to store the database credentials.
-This file has been added to the .gitignore file in our repository as we don't want our credentials being pushed to GitHub for security reasons. customer_activity.csv: The data stored from the credentials.yaml file now in a table. dataframeinfo.py:  This is a script used to extract information from the DataFrame and its columns to extract meaningful information datatransform.py: This is a script used to transform the columns and put into the correct format. db_utils.py: This is a script which extracts the data from a AWS RDS using the credentials.yaml file and ends up creating the customer_activity.csv file drop_overly_corelated_columns.py: This is a script which identifies highly correlated columns and remove them to improve the quality of the data. imputevalues.py: This is a script where we identify the variables with missing values and determine the percentage of missing values in each variable.
-Depending on the extent of missing data, you may choose to either impute the missing values or remove them from the dataset. outliers.py: This is a script where we remove outliers from the dataset which improvse the quality and accuracy of the analysis as outliers can distort the analysis results. skewedcolumns.py: This is a script where we skew the columns as it can lead to biased models and inaccurate results, so it's important to address this issue before proceeding with any analysis.
+- credentials.yaml: File to store the database credentials.
+This file has been added to the .gitignore file in our repository as we don't want our credentials being pushed to GitHub for security reasons.

+- customer_activity.csv: The data stored from the credentials.yaml file now in a table.

+- dataframeinfo.py:  This is a script used to extract information from the DataFrame and its columns to extract meaningful information.

+- datatransform.py: This is a script used to transform the columns and put into the correct format.

+- db_utils.py: This is a script which extracts the data from a AWS RDS using the credentials.yaml file and ends up creating the customer_activity.csv file

+- drop_overly_corelated_columns.py: This is a script which identifies highly correlated columns and remove them to improve the quality of the data.

+- imputevalues.py: This is a script where we identify the variables with missing values and determine the percentage of missing values in each variable.
+Depending on the extent of missing data, you may choose to either impute the missing values or remove them from the dataset.

+- outliers.py: This is a script where we remove outliers from the dataset which improvse the quality and accuracy of the analysis as outliers can distort the analysis results.

+- skewedcolumns.py: This is a script where we skew the columns as it can lead to biased models and inaccurate results, so it's important to address this issue before proceeding with any analysis.

+- customers_doing.py: This is a script where we get a visual representation of the performance of the website

+- customer_software.py: This is a script where we get a visual representation of what systems our users are using to visit the website.

+- effective_marketing.py: This is a script where we get a visual representation of the traffic coming to the website to see if the marketing team can make any improvements to their existing strategy.

+- revenue_generated.py: This is a script where we get a visual representation of where the website revenue is being generated and identifying any problematic areas in the data.

+# License
+This is an open source public repository.
+The dataset was obtained from Aicore.
+AiCore provided the necessary credentials to download the dataset from AWS RDS (these are not publicly available).